jamesnavinhill/website/docs/prd.md

 - Accessible from root URL (`/`).
 - Clean, minimal design.

-#### 3.1.2 Component Library & Style Documentation (Storybook)
+#### 3.1.2 Component Library & Style Documentation

-- Storybook will be the single source of truth for all component previews, style documentation, and UI development workflows.
+- Components will be developed and documented alongside the app.
-- All UI components will be developed, documented, and visually tested in isolation using Storybook.
+- Visual and accessibility testing handled via Vitest/Playwright in-app.
-- Storybook will provide:
+- The system will provide:
   - Visual previews of all components and their states/variants
   - Live playground for tweaking props and styles
   - Documentation for usage, props, and best practices